 It is recommended to add precondition headers (If-Match or If-None-Match), in order to detect changes on collection while iterating through the pages.

 List of available URL parameters

-- <prefix?><attribute name>: filter by value(s)
+- solution of the content of the con

 - since, before: polling changes

 - sort: order list

 - limit: pagination max size

 - token: pagination token

 Filtering, sorting and paginating can all be combined together.